Astervista/Astervista/README.md

 Some of my other interests are in Photography, digital media, divulgation and entertainment, travel.

 I also really like making my life hard by being a stubborn perfectionist.
-Also, 110% activist queer 🏳️‍🌈
+Also, 110% queer 🏳️‍🌈 and activist